How do you buy tickets to see a game at Chelsea FC in London?

 How Chelsea Tickets are Allocated

-Let’s say Chelsea have a home game against Team X on January 31.
-Sometime in December, season ticket holders will get a chance to buy additional tickets – probably only one if Team X is another bigshot like Manchester United, maybe more if Team X is Burnley.
+Let’s say Chelsea have a home game against Team X on Decmber 31.
+Sometime in November, season ticket holders will get a chance to buy additional tickets – probably only one if Team X is another bigshot like Manchester United, maybe more if Team X is Burnley.
 This stage goes for about a week.

 The following week, paid members will get to buy tickets, with the number determined again by who Team X happens to be.
-(Read more about memberships.)
+(Related: Do You Need a Membership?)
 And this process goes by loyalty points, which are earned by purchasing tickets.
 So early in this stage, members with lots of points can buy tickets; typically the number of required points drops by the day until this stage ends.

-If there are still tickets around – and if Team X is Man U there won’t be – then the rest go on what’s called General Sale.
-That’s me and you, assuming we’re not members.
+If there are still tickets around – and if Team X is Man U there won’t be – then the rest go on what’s called General Sale to non-members.
 (Membership, by the way, runs about £26 per season for tickets only, £90 for the full package.)
-During this General Sale period, it’s quite hard to get more than one seat together, no matter who Team X is.
+During this General Sale period — if it even happens — it’s quite hard to get more than one seat together, no matter who Team X is.

 Sometimes the general sale period is only a few weeks before the game, which makes it hard to plan your trip.